There is a lot of talk these days about being “missional” vs being “attractional”.

 I doubt it.

-Jesus sent us, but we didn’t go.
-We stayed and tried to attract them to us instead, like we had a better idea.
+Yeshua sent us, but we didn’t go.
+We stayed.
+And we tried to attract them to us instead, like we had a better idea.

 Jonah had a better idea when he was sent too.
 He ran away.